Data-efficient Targeted Token-level Preference Optimization for LLM-based Text-to-Speech: Limitations

 \section{Limitations}

-The evaluations are conducted on only challenging Japanese data.
-Although multiple preference optimization methods and configurations were tested, the base model was limited to CosyVoice2 0.5B model due to the computational resources.
+The evaluations are conducted on only challenging Japanese \diff{and Chinese} data.
+Although multiple preference optimization methods and configurations were tested, we only evaluate a single model size (0.5B), as larger versions of the same backbone are not publicly available and computational constraints prevent extensive pretraining and scaling experiments.
+Investigating scaling behavior and extending the approach to other model architectures remain to be explored.
 While this work only focuses on preference optimization for TTS, the proposed TKTO framework can potentially be applied to other text generation tasks where specific tokens play a crucial role.